trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ## Restore From Backup {#restore-from-backup}

-Using the backup file created in the Secure Encrypted Backup Anywhere section, we can restore an OnlyKey from backup.
+Using the backup file created in the Secure Encrypted Backup Anywhere section, you can restore an OnlyKey from backup.
 This also allows restoring to a different OnlyKey or a second OnlyKey in order to have an extra.

 {% include note.html content="The way that a restore works is that it overwrites the current information on your OnlyKey with the information stored in the backup.
 So if you for example have a backup file that contains a password in slot 1 and you do a restore to an OnlyKey that already has a username and password in slot 1 the result would be that the username would remain unchanged and the password would be overwritten." %}